EvoTheSecond709/MVALabelPrinting/README.md

 Place it in the project folder with a folder inside /assets https://www.sumatrapdfreader.org/download-free-pdf-viewer

-place your desired banner also in /assets named Banner.png along with app icon in .ico format named app.ico
+place your desired banner also in /assets named Banner.png
 ```

 3. Run The Program: